course-details-portlet

 This course is only available if min 5 students will register for the course. -Hybrid lectures -Self-study / mainly reading materials -Group work -Seminar(s) -E-learning -Compulsory assignments -Project work -Reflection

 Additional information: -The course will be made accessible for both campus(Gjøvik) and remote students.
 Every student is free to choose the pedagogic arrangement form that is best fitted for her/his own requirement.
-The lectures in the course will be given on campus (Gjøvik) and are open for both categories of students.
+The lectures in the course will be recorded and streamed and if there is sufficient students interest will be given physically on campus (Gjøvik).
 All the lectures will also be available on Internet through NTNU's learning management system.
+During the course open online office hour will offered bi-weekly to the students for individual discussion.
+This individual discussion can be held on weekend and week nights to support students that have full time day activities.

 Mandatory assignments: